Photo by Wildeside / Shutterstock.com

 Other tips for protecting your home from flood damage include:

 - Find out whether you’re required to get flood insurance.
-You can check the risk of your property flooding by looking it up in FEMA’s Flood Insurance Risk Maps.
+You can check the risk of your property flooding by looking it up in the Federal Emergency Management Agency’s Flood Map Service Center.
 If you live in a flood plain you will be required to buy flood insurance.
 The federally backed insurance rate for a given property should be the same with every agent and company providing flood policies.

 - Consider optional flood insurance.
 You may want flood insurance even if it’s not required.
 After all, more than 20 percent of claims for flood damage compensation come from properties outside high-risk flood areas, FloodSmart.gov says.